primecoin/gemmer/README.md

 # gemmer
 Minimalist multi-wallet by Primecoin Project and Crane Square

-### 0.1.2 developer release
+### 0.1.3 Alpha Release

-For developer preview and testing only.
+Alpha release is meant for limited trial use only.
+Use at one's own risks.

-Implemented major features in 0.1.2:
+Implemented major features in 0.1:

 * One key per coin multi-wallet implementation
 * Simple ledger supporting transaction history display